-Joe brings financial expertise, having qualified as a Malaria Consortium is governed by a Board chartered accountant and worked as the Finance of Trustees, which take the major strategic Director for organisations including Transparency decisions for the organisation, in alignment with International UK and WaterAid.
-At Médecins Malaria Consortium's aims and values.
-Our Board Sans Frontières, he managed the finance bring a wide range of skills and experience that department in the UK and served as interim help shape our strategic direction: Chief Executive.
-Joe supports the organisation to understand its financial position to carry out Professor Marcel Tanner, Chair its financial responsibilities and oversees the Marcel offers extensive knowledge of drug preparation and scrutiny of the annual accounts.
+Malaria Consortium is governed by a Board of Trustees, which take the major strategic decisions for the organisation, in alignment with Malaria Consortium's aims and values.
+Our Board bring a wide range of skills and experience that help shape our strategic direction:

+Professor Marcel Tanner, Chair

-and vaccine development and health system strengthening, holding positions including Director of the Swiss Tropical and Public Health Institute, professor at the University of Basel and scientific advisor for the World Health Organization and the Novartis Institute for Tropical Diseases in Singapore.
+Marcel offers extensive knowledge of drug and vaccine development and health system strengthening, holding positions including Director of the Swiss Tropical and Public Health Institute, professor at the University of Basel and scientific advisor for the World Health Organization and the Novartis Institute for Tropical Diseases in Singapore.
 Marcel brings several years' experience chairing boards for organisations including the INCLEN Trust and the Drugs for Neglected Diseases Initiative.